geloxiii/cpython/PC/readme.txt

 There are several add-in modules to build Python programs which use the native Windows operating environment.
 The ports here just make "QuickWin" and DOS Python versions which support a character-mode (console) environment.
-Look in www.python.org for Tkinter, PythonWin, WPY and wxPython.
+Look in www.python.org for , PythonWin, WPY and wxPython.

 To make a Python port, start the Integrated Development Environment